 Activities for young mothers

-Pilot sessions with a group of young mothers for each involved country that are expected to re-enter education.
-A successful support package for young mothers developed by the partnership will be implemented in order to involve the young mothers, empower them and keep them motivated in order to avoid drop-outs.
-The support package will be composed of professional counseling, coaching and provision of supplement services in order to empower the young girls to make their own professional way and reduce their risk on welfare dependency.
+Pilot sessions with a group of young mothers for each involved country that were expected to re-enter education.
+A successful support package for young mothers was developed by the partnership and was implemented in order to involve the young mothers, empower them and keep them motivated in order to avoid drop-outs.
+The support package was composed of professional counselling, coaching and provision of supplement services in order to empower the young girls to make their own professional way and reduce their risk on welfare dependency.